-Where The Suburbs Moved Left — And How It Swung Elections
+Where The Suburbs Moved Left — And How The Shift Swung Elections

 Nowhere is Trump's brand worse than in the Northeast, and within just four states — Virginia, Pennsylvania, New Jersey and New York — there were 11 Democratic pickups in districts that included suburban counties.

-Like in California, these suburbs, full of well-off, educated people used to be prime GOP turf.
+As in California, these suburbs, full of well-off, educated people, used to be prime GOP turf.

 New York

-Democrats made big progress west of The Big Apple in Morris County, N.J., where they went from receiving 37 percent of the vote in 2016 to 52 percent this year.
-This contributed to the defeat of incumbent Rep. Leonard Lance, as well as the Democrats flipping the state's 11th Congressional District from red to blue.
-That seat was previously a Republican stronghold and represented by retiring Rep. Rodney Frelinghuysen.
+Democrats made big progress west of the Big Apple in Morris County, N.J., where they went from receiving 37 percent of the vote in 2016 to 52 percent this year.
+This contributed to the defeat of incumbent Rep. Leonard Lance, as well as the Democrats' flipping the state's 11th Congressional District from red to blue.
+That seat was previously a Republican stronghold represented by retiring Rep. Rodney Frelinghuysen.

 Pittsburgh

-None of the suburban counties around the steel city flipped from red to blue, though they did move more in Democrats' direction.
-Beaver County, for example, went from voting 41 to 48 percent Democratic.
+None of the suburban counties around the Steel City flipped from red to blue, though they did move more in Democrats' direction.
+Beaver County, for example, went from voting 41 percent to 48 percent Democratic.
 And Fayette County went from 37 to 42 percent Democratic.

 Philadelphia